njhoffman11/GrainPaint/README.md

 The dataset used to train GrainPaint is available at https://zenodo.org/record/8241535
 # Update From Publication
 We have pushed new trained models not discussed in our publication.
 These models are faster than the original models with the same output quality.
 In our testing, the new models are about 5 times faster than the old models.
-The new models and the associated testing and training scrips have small in their names.
+The new models and the associated testing and training scripts have small in their names.

 # Installation
 1. Clone the repository.